giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 confidentiality: public
 ---

-We are offering GitOps as interface for our customers, here we collect tips on how to troubleshoot problems which can occur.
+We are offering GitOps as an interface for our customers, here we collect tips on how to troubleshoot problems which can occur.

 # Table of Contents
 1. [Identify which kustomization owns a resource](#identify-which-kustomization-owns-a-resource)